zowe/docs-site/docs/user-guide/install-zos.md

 ## Verifying installation

-After you complete the installation of API Mediation, Zowe Application Framework, and explorer server, use the following procedures to verify that the components are installed correctly and are functional.
+After you complete the installation of Zowe API Mediation Layer, Zowe Application Framework, and explorer server, use the following procedures to verify that the components are installed correctly and are functional.

 ### Verifying Zowe Application Framework installation